 Guides to manuscript and records collections held by the UCF Special Collections and University Archives may be viewed and searched on the statewide database Archives Florida.

-Collected by Carol Mundy, this collection contains thousands of items relating to African American history.
+Collected by Carol Mundy, this collection contains over 1,500 items relating to African American history.
 The collection includes books, manuscripts, sheet music, pamphlets, journals, newspapers, broadsides, posters, photographs and rare ephemera which all speak to the black experience.
 While the collection is comprehensive both nationally and internationally, the collection does contain materials that relates to local African American history.